mathias31415/diy_robotics/ROS-Packages/ROS-OVERVIEW.md

 ![driver_packages](../images/driver_packages.png)

 **Part 3 of our robotics system integration is the application.** Firstly these packages contain Moveit configurations to enable motion planning to provide trajectories for the robot.
 Secondly a user-friendly interface for programming the robot is integrated here.
 At the end the upcoming users should be able to develop robotic applications with our diy hardware by just writing a simple python code where trajectories and motions (PTP, LIN) could be programmed.
+To generate an interface between Moveit2 and our python application we implemented some services as moveit wrappers.
+Clients for these services are initialized and called by the methods in your final application.
+For a deeper view inside the moveit and application package, please refer to these repos: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 ![application_packages](../images/application_packages.png)